nqtien310/rails_pattern_view/README.md

 # RailsPatternView

-Ever annoyed with having to copy/paste the Rails views around for very common pages, this gem will solve it
+Ever annoyed with having to copy/paste the Rails views around for very common pages, this gem will solve it Creaet your view folder (pattern) once and instruct your controller to use that pattern

 ## Installation